loqusion/typix/docs/api/derivations/common/typst-packages.md

 We can see that `cetz` is trying to import `oxifmt` 0.2.1, but Typst can't download it because Nix derivations are (by design) not run in an environment which supports networking.
-To fix this, add `oxifmt` 0.2.1 to `unstableTypstPackages` alongside your direct dependencies.
+To fix this, add `oxifmt` 0.2.1 to `unstable_typstPackages` alongside your direct dependencies.
 (Make sure to match the exact version!!)

 There is currently no official support for [unpublished Typst packages].